5hir0kur0/readeck-annotation-export/README.md

 - Export annotations for one or more articles by their IDs
 - Converts HTML annotations to Logseq Markdown format (list of blockquotes)
 - Can also export the annotations as plain text (Logseq markdown, with formatting *within* each quote stripped)
+- Output format inspired by the Omnivore Logseq Plugin (currently not customizable)

 ## Usage